-On RT, RTS models, and Canadian DX, VP models This tire chain is available at many auto supply stores.
+On RT, RTS, DX, and VP models

+This tire chain is available at many auto supply stores.
 To find a local store that carries the chain, call Quality Chain Corp at 1-800-843-8824.
 To order the tire chain online, go to www.chainquest.com, and enter your vehicle information.
 When you install the chains, follow the manufacturer's instructions, and mount them as tightly as you can.
 Drive slowly with the chains installed.